-The outline below describes the steps needed to select and secure a practicum or internship site:
+The outline below describes the steps needed to select and secure an internship site:

 - a.
-The student should attend an informational session regarding the field experience the semester prior to taking the course. - b.
+The student should discuss the internship with the Kinesiology program faculty internship coordinator (Dr. Triplett) around four to six months prior to, and no later than the semester prior to taking the course. - b.
 The student should then prepare or update their resume.
-Review of the final draft of the resume is advised by speaking with a faculty member or contacting the Career Development Center for assistance. - c.
+Review of the final draft of the resume is advised by speaking with a faculty member or a representative from the Career Development Center.

+- c.
 The student should contact potential sites and discuss student roles and responsibilities.
-If possible, the student should visit potential sites (with resume in hand) and obtain practicum or internship expectations from potential supervisors. - d.
-When accepted by a site of the student's choosing for either practicum or internship placement, the student must, along with the site supervisor, complete: - i) a student/site information sheet; and - ii) an Internship Acknowledgement page (signed by the site supervisor and the student).
+If possible, the student should visit potential sites (with resume in hand) and obtain internship expectations from potential supervisors. - d.
+When accepted by a site of the student's choosing for internship placement, the student must, along with the site supervisor, complete: - i) a student/site information sheet - ii) the Internship Acknowledgement page (signed by the site supervisor and the student)

-Both forms can be found on App State's Exercise Science Website at: https://phes.appstate.edu/academic-programs/exercise-science/internship-and-practicum e.
-The student must submit the student/site information sheet and the signed acknowledgement to the Exercise Science program faculty practicum/internship coordinator (Dr. Triplett) the semester before enrolling in the course (deadlines are listed on the website indicated above).
+Both forms can be found on the Kinesiology Internship/Practicum website at: https://phes.appstate.edu/academic-programs/exercise-science/internship-and-practicum e.
+The student must submit the student/site information sheet and the signed acknowledgement to the Kinesiology program faculty internship coordinator (Dr. Triplett) the semester before enrolling in the course (deadlines are listed on the website indicated above).
 The student will then be registered for the course by the Registrar.
 Students are not able to register for the course themselves.